 Calculating Cap Rate

-- Start with the property value, which is what you paid for the property, given you own it now.
+- Start with the property value, which is what you paid for the property, given that you own it now.
 Or it could be the market value.

 - Find net operating income (NOI) by first adding up all the monthly expenses.
-This includes items such as property taxes, property management, utilities, insurance and homeowner’s association fees.
+This includes items such as property taxes, property management, utilities, insurance, and homeowner’s association fees.

-- When you have the annual NOI and the property value, you divide NOI by the property valuation.
+- When you have the annual NOI and the property value, you divide the NOI by the property valuation.

 - This gives you the cap rate, which is expressed as a percentage.